chandc/Metrics_Dashboard/README.md

 "Number of Exceptions (500 errors)" measures the number of 500 errors as a function of time in the last 24 hours.

-"Uptime for frontend and backend services" measures the up or down state of the Frontend and Backend services in the last 24 hours.
+"Uptime for frontend and backend services" show the up and down states of these services.

+"Average number frequents per minute" measures average the number of requests over 1 minutes intervals.

 ![KPIs](answer-img/KPIs.png)